Draft Freedom of Expression and Academic Freedom Policy

 • the reasonable and proportionate regulation of conduct to enable the University to:

-• The right to freedom of expression is subject to such reasonable limits as can be justified in a free and democratic society including, for example, the laws governing employment relationships and health and safety.
+- The right to freedom of expression is subject to such reasonable limits as can be justified in a free and democratic society including, for example, the laws governing employment relationships and health and safety.
+Key legislation that contains provisions limiting expression are listed in the Key relevant documents section.

-• The Code of Conduct sets out the University’s expectations of the standards of behaviour of all University members.
-This includes acting with manaakitanga, fostering whanaungatanga, upholding kaitiakitanga and the values of respect, and integrity.
+- The Code of Conduct sets out the University’s expectations of the standards of behaviour of University members.
+This includes acting with manaakitanga, fostering whanaungatanga, and upholding kaitiakitanga.

-2. A staff member exercising their right to freedom of expression must ensure that they make it clear that they are not representing or speaking on behalf of the University.
+2. A staff member exercising their right to freedom of expression in a public setting must ensure that they make it clear that they are not representing or speaking on behalf of the University but are expressing their personal views.

-• The Media, Public Communications and Statements Policy has more detailed requirements for staff members making public comments.
+Note - The Media, Public Communication and Statements Policy has more detailed requirements for staff members making public comments.

-4. Subject to paragraphs 1 to 3, a staff member or student’s lawful expression on University premises or otherwise in connection with the University shall not:
+3. Subject to items 1 and 2, a staff member or student’s lawful expression on University premises or otherwise in connection with the University shall not:

 • constitute misconduct; or